 The Department plans to accelerate the shipment of plutonium metal and oxides at Rocky Flats to the Savannah River Site (SRS) in order to support the goal of accelerating closure at Rocky Flats from 2010 to 2006.
 The K-Area at SRS has been modified to allow storage of Rocky Flats' plutonium pending disposition.
-Shipments to SRS are planned to begin in November 2000 and complete in December 2002.
 Classified plutonium will not be packaged in a 3013 container before shipment to SRS.
 This material will be declassified by recasting in FB-Line at the SRS then ultimately put into a 3013 container.

-Scrub alloy, an alloyed button of plutonium and americium from the scrubbing of salts from the molten salt extraction process, will be shipped to SRS for processing in F-Canyon.
+Scrub alloy, an alloyed button of plutonium and americium from the scrubbing of salts from the molten salt extraction process, has been shipped to SRS for processing in F-Canyon.
 Processing of the scrub alloy at SRS allows the americium (a high worker exposure source) to be extracted to the high-level waste processing system and the by-product plutonium metal to be packaged to the long-term storage standard.
 Shipments of RFETS scrub alloy were completed in March 2000.
 See Section 5.2.2 for when this material will be stabilized.